 Generally, savings should be used for short-term planning and investing for long-term planning.

-Strong financial planning calls for a mixture of both saving and investing, and today’s question is about how to balance cash savings and investing for retirement.
+Strong financial planning calls for a mixture of saving and investing, and today’s question concerns how to balance cash savings and investing for retirement.

 Cash Savings vs. Retirement Savings